Open source data repositories

 Multi-contrast Parkinson's disease brain atlases (MNI PD25)

 The repository presents a collection of multi-contrast MRI templates constructed from 25 Parkinson’s disease patients, along with manually segmented subcortical structures, a co-registered histology-based atlas of 123 structures, and co-registered big brain atlas (https://bigbrain.loris.ca).
 The repository provides tools for the surgical planning and image-based study of movement disorders.
+The data repository is shared with CC BY-NC-SA 3.0 license.

 For the methods used, and to use the atlas for research purposes, please cite the following articles: